This video will be available to watch on demand for those registered until Friday 18 February.

 Watch Libby Scott and Rebecca Westcott talk about the inspiration behind their book series following a young girl called Tally who is starting secondary school and trying to hide her autism.
 Rebecca and Libby share a reading from the latest book in the series, Ways to be Me.
 Rebecca sets young people the task of keeping their own diary.
 Libby shares her writing journey and gives her tips for writing, including writing a diary or blog, and tips for creating a character.

-After the event, if you want to share your stories or writing inspired by Libby and Rebecca's writing tips(this will open in a new window), please send them to us on Twitter using #InclusiveStories and @ScottishBkTrust.
+After the event, if you want to share your stories or writing inspired by Libby and Rebecca's writing tips, please send them to us on Twitter using #InclusiveStories and @ScottishBkTrust.
 We'd love to see what your pupils create!

 Preparing to watch